Chronic septic arthritis of the shoulder joint

 - Marked gleno-humeral joint effusion with markedly thickened and enhancing synovium

-- Erosions of the articular surfaces of the glenoid bone and humeral head with subchondral oedema signal demonstrating low T1 and high T2 and GRE signal.
+- Erosions of the articular surfaces of the glenoid bone and humeral head with subchondral edema signal demonstrating low T1 and high T2 and GRE signal.
 The subchondral bone shows intense enhancement.
-The proximal humerus shows oedema signal with post-contrast enhancement as well
+The proximal humerus shows edema signal with post-contrast enhancement as well

 - Erosion of the labrum glenoidale with muffed appearance